What Exactly Is Baby-Led Weaning?: The Basics of BLW

 - Cooked, shredded chicken

-Avoid foods that are choking hazards—like whole grapes, raw carrots, popcorn, nuts, hard candy, or hot dogs.
+Avoid foods that are choking hazards—like whole grapes, raw carrots, popcorn, nuts, hard candy, and hot dogs.
 For young infants 6-9 months of age, don’t give pieces of food that are too small since they could become choking hazards.

 Practical Tips for Baby-Led Weaning